What Is the Cash Envelope System and How Does It Work?

 There’s no right answer for which categories are best to use for your cash envelope system.
 It’s important that you tailor the system to your needs, and you should do whatever makes sense for your financial situation.

 One practical way to get started is to pick a few categories where you have problems staying on track with your spending and use those for your cash envelopes.
-For instance, if you tend to go over your dining out budget, you can do a cash envelope just for that line item in your budget.
+For instance, if you tend to go over your dining out budget, you can do a cash envelope just for that line item.
 Start with a couple envelopes and add more as you get the hang of the system.

 How you budget the money in the envelopes depends on your paycheck frequency or your overall budgeting strategy.
 If you get paid twice a month, you can fund your cash envelopes when you get your paycheck.